ProQual Level 2 Award in Healthcare and Social Care Support Skills

 - Language Proficiency: Learners should have a good command of the English language.
 This is essential to understand the course materials, effectively communicate with others in the healthcare and social care setting, and complete written assessments.

 - Personal Qualities: As this course involves working with vulnerable individuals, learners should possess certain personal qualities.
 These include empathy, compassion, patience, and a genuine desire to make a positive impact on people’s lives.
-Additionally, learners should have good interpersonal skills and the ability to work effectively as part of a team.

 - Work Placement Requirements: Some training providers may require learners to complete a work placement or gain practical experience in a healthcare or social care setting.
 This provides an opportunity to apply the knowledge and skills learned during the course in a real-world context.